Anna Pestalozzi-Schulthess: Family

-Anna Pestalozzi-Schulthess was born into the Schulthess family, a wealthy and renowned merchant family which ran a bakery and Konditorei (confectionery) at the Rüdenplatz in Zürich.
+Anna Pestalozzi-Schulthess was born into the Schulthess family, a wealthy and renowned merchant family which ran a bakery and Konditorei (confectioners) at the Rüdenplatz in Zürich.

 Pestalozzi-Schulthess' father, Hans Jakob Schulthess, held an important position the Zunft zur Saffran, Zürich's guild of merchants.
 As a young man he traveled across Germany, the Netherlands, and France to gain trading skills.
 Upon inheriting the family business, he expanded it into the spice and drug trades.
 He was known for his piety, and he attended the religious services of many different Christian sects and organizations to increase his religious knowledge.

 Pestalozzi-Schulthess' mother, Anna Holzhalb, was almost completely responsible for the running of the family business in addition to the household.
 Her responsibility for shopkeeping stemmed from her husband's guild responsibilities, which occupied him from 16:00 into the evening.
 In addition, she attended fairs and trade shows, a responsibility which usually fell on men.
 She was a shrewd businesswoman, which put her in conflict with her husband, and caused them to live separately for two years.
 Most importantly for Pestalozzi-Schulthess, Holzhalb was extremely strict with her children, refusing to acknowledge their independence as they matured.
 Holzhalb has been described as cold and emotionless, and still beat her daughter at 30 years of age.